DominikBBB/PP3-Hangman/README.md

         User puts their name after he decided to play the game.
 In the meantime, he is informed that his gallows is building up.

-   4. I would like to be warmed if I put incorrent character.
+   4. I would like to be warmed if I put incorrect character.

         There is an error messages and visual cues to indicate that there has been an error. the user is prompt to input correct data before continuing.

    5. I would like to track the game progress.

-        There is a meter of 'wrong letters', 'guesses left' and progress of the gallow.
+        There is a meter of 'wrong letters', 'guesses left' and progress of the gallows.

    6. I would like to have a chance to retake the game.